-You can open a Questrade account with as little as $1,000, and unlike the big discount brokerages there’s no annual administration fee for smaller accounts.
+You can open your own self-directed investing account with Questrade with as little as $1,000.
+Unlike the big discount brokerages there’s no annual administration fee for smaller accounts.
+You’ll even get $50 in free trades when you open an account.

 All of these reasons are why I recommend Questrade over any other online platform as the top discount brokerage for beginner investors and for more frequent traders.